hrushikesh4869/DeadCodeElimination/README.md

 # Dead Code Elimination Pass.

 ### Overview
 The Dead Code Elimination (DCE) is an optimization technique used in compilers to remove code that does not affect the program's observable behavior.
 This LLVM pass implements DCE optimization using Liveliness analysis.
-It eliminates dead code, simplifies control flow by eliminating empty basic blocks.
+It eliminates dead code and simplifies control flow by eliminating empty basic blocks.

 ### How it works
 Pass uses Liveliness analysis information to identify and eliminate dead instructions.
-This information is calculated per instruction basis.
-Following sections explains how liveliness analysis information is calculated and used to eliminate dead code.
+This information is calculated for each instruction.
+Following sections explain how liveliness analysis information is calculated and used to eliminate dead code.
 #### Liveliness analysis
 Here are some definitions before going into algorithm.